dessa-oss/atlas/api_docs/sources/tracking_deployment.md

 Waits for the job to complete.
+It checks the status of the job periodically to test for completion.

 __Arguments__